Bagavathisingh/Ai_Gesture_Recognizer/README.md

-# HANDSIGHT: Real-Time Hand Gesture Recognition
+# Ai_Gesture_Recognizer: Real-Time Hand Gesture Recognition

-HANDSIGHT is a real-time hand gesture recognition system that leverages **MediaPipe**, **OpenCV**, and a custom-trained neural network to detect and classify hand gestures.
+Ai_Gesture_Recognizer is a real-time hand gesture recognition system that leverages **MediaPipe**, **OpenCV**, and a custom-trained neural network to detect and classify hand gestures.
 This project is designed for applications in human-computer interaction, accessibility, and more.

 ---